 Internet safety is given a priority in our school.
 All the children are taught how to stay safe on the internet and no child is permitted to use the internet unsupervised.

-Design and Technology is mainly organised as part of a topic, and it provide opportunities for pupils to apply their knowledge and understanding from many aspects of their learning, with particular emphasis on Literacy, Science, Mathematics and Art.
+Design and Technology is mainly organised as part of a topic, and it provides opportunities for pupils to apply their knowledge and understanding from many aspects of their learning, with particular emphasis on Literacy, Science, Mathematics and Art.
 Food Technology is also taught in each class.

 The geography curriculum is delivered through first-hand experience of the local area, whenever possible.
 Other localities have also been chosen in order to meet statutory requirements and to provide a contrasting study.
 Even where not specified, countries will be studied under topics such as water, rivers, mountains, earthquakes and volcanoes.
 These will include a mixture of near and far, developed and developing countries.

 At Menheniot Primary School visiting specialist teachers provide opportunities for individual and group lessons for strings, percussion, drums, recorders and woodwind.
 The Foundation Stage follow the EYFS curriculum.
 The children work within the theme of ‘Creative Development’.
 Through this they to learn to respond, explore, express and communicate their ideas and to use their imagination.
 Throughout the year children are encouraged to perform in the daily acts of worship.
 Visits by local musicians within the community are also welcomed, and provide inspiration and stimulation for our children to progress further in their field of musical development.
-Teachers use Music Express 1 – 6 and Sing UP as well as additional interactive resources, live music opportunities and workshops, in order to deliver the music curriculum, as outlined in Curriculum 2014.
+Music is taught through the award winning Charanga programme.

-Both KS1 and KS2 classes experience a combination of dance, games, gymnastics, ball sports, athletics and outdoor adventurous activities throughout the year, completing blocks of lessons on each.
+Through this, they experience a combination of dance, games, gymnastics, ball sports, athletics and outdoor adventurous activities throughout the year, completing blocks of lessons on each.